aviy15/journal/README.md

-Tha backend for a minimilastic journal application written in Springboot.
+The backend for a minimilastic journal application written in Springboot connected to PostgreSQL using JPA.